Fields, farms and woodland paths

 - Depending on the season, the path sometimes heads diagonally to the left, through the crops towards a beech tree at the edge of the wood.
 Alternatively, you can continue skirting the boundary of the field keeping the field on your left and the hedgerow, ditch, and woods on your right, until you come to the corner of the woods.
 Here you can walk through a gap in the boundary of the field and continue walking with the woodland on your right.

 - At this point you will see the Brookmans Park transmitter to the south.
 Look back for excellent views over to Wildhill and Essendon.
-Keep walking, heading to a point slightly to the right of the distant transmitter mast until you reach a gate and broken kissing gate leading out to Grubbs Lane.
+Keep walking, heading to a point slightly to the right of the distant transmitter mast until you reach a gate and broken gate leading out to Grubbs Lane.

 - Turn right here and walk single file and against the traffic for less than a tenth of a mile.